 Actually, I’m going to guess that you already know this matters but HOW do we do it?
 What’s actually important?
 Let’s look at that instead.

 I know, I know, I’m the owner of a web design business telling you that your website needs to be attractive.
 But, I’ll make a deal with you.
-I’ll share two basic reasons a site needs to be attractive and you can decide whether you agree with me.
+I’ll share two basic reasons a site needs to be attractive, and you can decide whether or not you agree with me.